 Casual only |

 High-quality sterling silver, when properly alloyed and finished, remains one of the most reliable materials for professional social settings.
 This is why many modern, design-led jewelry brands build their core collections around it rather than solid gold or fashion alloys.
+Global silver demand is projected to reach 1.2 billion ounces by 2025 (The Silver Institute, 2025).

 A Practical Rule That Never Fails